mdsufz/PredicTF/README.md

 The pipeline was developed in python 2.7 and requires DIAMOND for making the alignments.

 **4.1) DEPENDENCIES**
-PredicTF requires the next python modules (all can be installed via pip):
+PredicTF requires the following python modules (all can be installed via pip):
 Nolearn lasagne deep learning library (https://lasagne.readthedocs.io/en/latest/).
 Sklearn machine learning routines (https://scikit-learn.org/stable/).
 Theano for fast computation.
 For GPU usage (see Theano documentation) (http://deeplearning.net/software/theano/).